Waterdown to Finch Project

 Working with the local community

-Imperial is committed to meaningful community engagement thought the construction period.
+Imperial is committed to meaningful community engagement throughout the duration of the Project.
 We will continue to work with local community members to help inform solutions to minimize the impact of any disruptions.

 Click below to view the location of the Project in your community